 A successful career in finance or consulting is a dream for many b-schoolers and management graduates.
-The attraction of the profession so magnetic that many students enter b-school with the sole intention of being recruited by a reputed finance or consulting firm.
-But, what makes this career so attractive?
-What does the industry want from the talent?
-Moreover, what is it that sets apart finance corps and consultants firms from other professionals who can perform similar activities?
+The attraction of the profession is so magnetic that many students enter b-school with the sole intention of being recruited by a reputed finance or consulting firm.
+But what makes this career so attractive?
+What does industry want from the talent?
+Moreover, what is it that sets apart finance corps and consulting firms from other companies who can perform similar activities?
 These are just some of the questions that will get answered by Deepak Tomar, IIM Ahmedabad Alumni (Batch 2004-06) and Executive Director, Nomura.
-Get the full excerpts of the interview in this article.
-Read to know more.
+Read excerpts of his interview in this article to know more.

 Question 1: What were your interests like before going to management institute and how did you decide to pursue a career in management?

 Answer: I did my engineering in IT from IIIT, Allahabad.
 My interests were very clear.
-I was quite a sports person back then, and, I think I still am.
+I was quite the sports person back then, and, I think I still am.
 That was my primary interest.
-But in terms of career, like any other engineering student, I wanted to get my MBA done early on.
+But in terms of a career, like any other engineering student, I wanted to get my MBA done early on.
 During my third or fourth year, I dreamt of going to Harvard Business School.
-But soon I realized that job experience is one of the important admission criteria to apply for Harvard.
+But soon, I realized that work experience is one of the most important admission criteria to apply for Harvard.
 They don't take freshers.
 I graduated in the year 2003, which was the worst time for any engineering student to graduate.
-Due to the recession, many graduates like me were finding it difficult to get jobs immediately.
-During this lull period, I decided to apply for CAT and fortunately enough, I got admission in IIMA.
-I didn't have clarity about my career, during that time.
-The only thing I was clear about was perhaps getting an MBA.
+Due to recession, many graduates like me were finding it difficult to get jobs immediately.
+During this lull period, I decided to apply for CAT and fortunately enough, I got admission in IIM A. I didn't have clarity about my career, during that time.
+The only thing I was clear about was getting an MBA.
 I think for me, the clarity came as I progressed in the field.

-Question 2: Did you decide your specialization before joining your B-school?
+Question 2: Did you decide your specialization before joining b-school?

 Our thoughts and ideas are often derived by external input like things you hear from your friends, family, colleagues, or seniors.
-You see others and start thinking, "let me try that, I might enjoy doing it too" I went to that process of selecting a specialisation after graduating from IIMA.
+You see others and start thinking, "let me try that, I might enjoy doing it too."
+I went through that process of selecting a specialisation after graduating from IIM A.

-Question 3: What were your specialization in your MBA?
+Question 3: What was your specialization in MBA?

 Answer: I can't say that I liked one-course specifically because I wasn't very clear.
 I graduated in General Management.

-Question 1: Which kind of activities were you involved in during your b-school which might have helped in your corporate journey later on?
+Question 4: Which kind of activities were you involved in during your b-school that might have helped in your corporate journey later on?

 Apart from that, I was also involved in sports.
 I know you people might be thinking, "everybody says that but people barely play".
-But, I do and I really know how to win and lose.
-During my college days, I have won cricket matches single-handedly.
-And now I play corporate cricket.
-Sports sometimes also help you prepare you well for handling things which are not exactly-curricular in nature.
-It trains you for real-world which often does not go by the curriculum.
+But I do and I really know how to win and lose.
+During my college days, I have won my team many cricket matches.
+Even now, I play corporate cricket.
+Sports sometimes also help you prepare well for handling things which are not curricular in nature.
+It trains you for the real-world which often does not go by the curriculum.

-Another thing that I learned, that should also be useful for Management students is, 'Beauty is in Brevity'.
+Another thing that I learned, that should also be useful for management students is, 'Beauty is in Brevity'.
 While I was preparing my project report, my presentation was only 10 slides.
 Everyone else was presenting with 50 slides.
-After I finished presenting my project, The National Sales Head made the comment.
-He said, " Deepak I really appreciate this.
+After I finished presenting my project, The National Sales Head made a comment.
+He said, " Deepak, I really appreciate this.
 We are not looking for literature here.
 You've made your report very crisp and sharp.
 You've made your point, delivered it and we're done.”
 As students and even as professionals we should understand that.
 There is no point is blabbering.
 Every word you say during a presentation should be measured, your language should be apt.
-You should deliver what is required to make an optimum impact.
+You should deliver what is required to make optimum impact.
 Nothing less, nothing more.
-That is something that I have learnt and continue to do so.
+That is something that I have learnt and continue to practice.

-Question 3: Any hard skills that you would suggest interns who you are going in your field?
+Question 6: Any hard skills that you would to suggest interns going into finance?

 Answer: No, I will not mention any technicalities.
 But what I would suggest them, is the following-

-Question 4: Did you have any dream roles where you wanted to work perhaps 5 year down there like, by the end of your 2 years at the b-school?
+Question 7: Did you have any dream roles where you wanted to work perhaps 5 years down there line, by the end of your 2 years at the b-school?

-Question 5: While taking any such decision which factor did you take in consideration?
+Question 8: While taking any such decision which factors did you take into consideration?

 Answer: We always run for the money.
 That's a big mistake that we always make.
 Instead, we should try and find something that we'll enjoy tomorrow.
 Because if you're not having some fun, then there's no point in doing it.
 This is something that time will teach you.
 That is why a lot of people change jobs over a period of time.
 Because interests change, and so does motivations.

-Question 6: Please describe your career trajectory (designations and responsibilities)
+Question 9: Please describe your career trajectory (designations and responsibilities).

 Answer: I was a consultant at PwC, from there I moved to Lehman Brothers as an equity research analyst.
 In the first year there I think I didn't do as good as I should've done.
 I was dating someone and that didn't work out.
 I let that affect me.
 This is one of the things people should stay away from.
 You can't allow such things to affect your work.
 And I did.
 Which is why I didn't have such a great year.
 After that of course, In 2008 Lehman Brothers went bankrupt.
 Nomura came and acquired everything.
 By that time, I became strong, I had a determination to fix everything.
 And look at it now.
 I'd build a strong brand with my intent, hard work and a right attitude.

-Question 7: Which are the things you oversee one day to day basis?
+Question 10: Which are the things you oversee on a day to day basis?
 How does a typical day in your life look like?

 Answer: I manage a complete platform of baking.
 I also run a fin-tech initiative at Nomura.
 I engage a lot with fin-tech startups, tech and other strategic initiatives.
 I also engage a lot with banking analysts.